 “Centenary Methodist Church, that’s where they were married,” I told Tom.
-“That would be a good place to start.”
-My brother and I had exhausted our search through our parents’ house for their marriage certificate.
-Tom was the youngest of the five of us, and would not remember Centenary since we moved from St. Louis when he was two.
+“Let’s start there.”
+My younger brother and I had exhausted our search through our parents’ house for their marriage certificate.
 The only son, he had taken responsibility for Mom in her final years.
-At 92, she was now in a nursing home near Tom in Orlando, lost to us in what seemed an impenetrable fog.
+At 92, she was now in a nursing home near Tom in Orlando, lost to us in an impenetrable fog.
 And she was outliving her money.

 Tom reached the church and was waiting for the clerk to retrieve the certificate.
 I idly stared out the window of his apartment as an image of their wedding pictures came to mind.
 What an expanse of time had passed since that day.
 Married for what?
 Forty years at the time our dad died?